icylace/CursorRuler/README.md

 # CursorRuler

-A plugin for the Sublime Text editor which marks the current cursor position using dynamic rulers.
+A plugin for the Sublime Text editor which marks the current cursor position(s) using dynamic rulers.